rubysolo/qrio/README.md

 * detect and correct orientation of extracted QR
 * extract modules via a sampling grid
-* extract bytes from data / error correction blocks
+* extract raw bytes from data / error correction blocks
+* de-interlace blocks into final bitstream
+* extract text from bitstream (ascii mode only)